Forks S off Hwy 16 W of Tête Jaune

 Whyte Museum of the Canadian Rockies

-In 1907, Stanley J. Carr (1890–1983) came from England to Canada, “pursuing a dream to be a cowboy.”
-In 1910, after working on cattle ranches in the Calgary area, he became a guide for Brewster Brothers at Lake Louise.
-In 1916 he joined the Canadian Army and was wounded after two years in France.
-With two other returned veterans, he started an outfitting business at Banff.
-In 1921 he married Scottish-born Jessie (b.
-1895), who had come to Calgary with her family in 1910.
+With two other returned veterans, he started an outfitting business at Banff (2).
+In 1921 he married Scottish-born Jessie Clark [b.
+1895], who had come to Calgary with her family in 1910.
 After a year in Calgary, the Carrs moved to Los Angeles.
 In 1926, the “call of the Rockies” brought them back to Canada.
 After working a year for the Hargreaves at Mount Robson Ranch, Carr bought property at Tête Jaune Cache and built a home and guest ranch, the Half Diamond M Ranch.
+He became a popular outfitter and guide for mountaineering expeditions in the area (3, 4).